Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Setup

 \subsection{Dynamics, error, and cost}

 We consider a thermodynamic process of a discrete-state system, which has $d$ internal states.
+The term ``internal states'' is context-dependent and can refer to a variety of configurations: for instance, mesostates in coarse-grained dynamics, energy eigenstates in quantum jump processes, configurations of chemical species in reaction networks, or discrete-system states in other physical scenarios.
 The system is coupled to thermal reservoirs and may be subject to external controls, thus being driven out of equilibriums.
 The system can be characterized by a time-dependent probability distribution $\ket{p_t}=[p_1(t),\dots,p_d(t)]^\top$, where $p_n(t)$ denotes the probability of finding the system in state $n$ at time $t$.
-Assuming the system's dynamics is a Markovian jump process, the time evolution of this probability distribution is described by the master equation,
+Assuming the system's dynamics is a Markov jump process, the time evolution of this probability distribution is described by the master equation,

 where the dot $\cdot$ denotes the time derivative and $\msf{W}_t=[w_{mn}(t)]$ is the time-dependent transition rate matrix satisfying the normalization conditions $\sum_{m=1}^dw_{mn}(t)=0$ for any $n\in\iset{d}$.
 To guarantee the thermodynamical consistency, we assume the local detailed balance \cite{Seifert.2012.RPP}; that is, the log of the ratio of transition rates is related to the entropy change in the environment.
 While we consider classical systems here, the generalization to quantum cases is straightforward and will be discussed in a subsequent section.